-Our Council’s High Adventure Committee is dedicated to promoting high-adventure programs in all of our Districts.
-Comprised of volunteer Scouters who work through our District high-adventure coordinators, the committee is responsible for:
+Our Council’s High Adventure Committee is dedicated to promoting high-adventure programs in all NCAC districts.
+Volunteer scouters, including District High Adventure Coordinators, meet at 7:30 pm on the first Thursday of September through May at the Marriott Scout Service Center.
+The committee is responsible for:

 - providing information and assistance to National Capital Area Council youth and adults on high-adventure program opportunities

 - conducting expeditions to Philmont Scout Ranch and other national High Adventure bases with contingents from our Council.

 * * * * * * * * * (click here for Units with vacancy on 2019 treks) * * * * * * * * *

 2 May 2019, 7:30-8:30 pm, HAC Meeting, Marriott Scout Service Center

 Units with vacancy on 2019 & 2020 treks (click to access)

 Send an e-mail to email@example.com if you have or are looking for a vacancy

 - 2020 Sea Base application